RealDevExpert/wordpress-fictional-university/README.md

   Author of a like post will be the user doing the liking

   First, we'll work in the back-end

   An ACField needed - Liked Professor ID

+### Let Users "Like" or "Heart" a Professor (Part 2)

+Set up custom rest API endpoints for our two like actions

+### Creating custom POST and DELETE endpoints

+TODO